sabina929/React-nested-lists-app/README.md

 ## ✨ Features

 - create a routine
-- add steps/to-dos
+- add steps
-- edit steps/to-dos
+- edit steps
-- remove steps/to-dos
+- remove steps
 - remove a routine
-- save a routine as a template
+- save a routine as a template in storage
 - create a routine from saved templates
+- remove saved templates from storage